-When using clocks, each player is allowed 25 minutes time to complete all plays.
+For all NSA Sanctioned Tournaments when using clocks, [sic] each player is allowed 25 minutes time to complete all plays.
 (Note VIII.C. for the overtime penalty.)
 There is no limit on the time taken per turn.

 B. Neutralizing the Timer